grothedev/fp_flutter/README.md

 * about page
 * put entire roadmap and feature plans and vision here
 * URLS to simple display rather than API
+* going to need to devise a better way of storing and managing croaks to improve performance when there might be thousands of croaks
+* incorporate way to publish locations of tool libraries, seed banks, general resource stocks

 SharedPreferences:
   * last_croaks_get (int) : ms since croaks were last retreived